How can we help teachers to create engaging, interactive lessons for their students?

 - Mohamed: Visual Design feedback, led two Design Stories following the model that I established

-- Vivian: Created activity icons and Style Guide
+- Vivian: Activity icons and our Style Guide

 SMART has spent many years developing relationships with teachers who use our products, so I was able to to speak directly with them at the beginning of this project.
 This helped me to understand exactly what wasn't working for them in the previous version.
 However, the trick was to make sure that I wasn’t only designing for our very technically adept users, but also for the everyday teacher.